Mount Gravatt State High School: Campus

 The school over the years, has built several buildings, or blocks as denoted by singular letter identification.
 When the school was founded, the Admin, C Block, & E Block, were the three original buildings to have been built for inaugural class of 1960.

 The Administration building houses the main teacher break room, as well as the offices of the Deputy Principals and other important faculty members.
 It also houses the Student Office, International room, and SC classrooms.

 E Block is one of the most recent buildings to have received a renovation.
 Boasting state of the art technological facilities, this building specializes in subjects such as Digital Tech/Solutions, as well as HPE and other assorted courses.
 E Block is also one of the original three buildings, with a minor science room outfitted with the necessary equipment and resources also being located there.
 C Block is denoted as the 'Japanese & Business Class' block.
 It has several classrooms that are outfitted to teaching those classes, as well as associated courses such as Diploma of Business & Certificate IV in Justice Studies.
 On the ground floor, it also has several science classrooms, stemming from the buildings original founding status.

 G & D Block are buildings pertaining to the studies of Manual Arts (Woodworking etc.) & Home Economics/Arts.
 They are the first buildings commissioned to the school after the school was built.
 F block was also built shortly after these two, ultimately being the main building for English, Geography & History.

 J block is the main science building, hosting the brunt of most of the equipment and facilities required by classes such as biology, chemistry, physics and general science studies.
 Neighboring K block, is the Math building.
 Most, if not all Math classes are undertaking within this building.

 L block is the most recently built structure, hosting classes such as Film and Drama.
 Nearby H block specializes in mainly Music and performing arts.

 Finally, the Hall is the largest building.
 Located just behind the front gate of the school, it is the main building that hosts school parades.
 It has a fully functional basketball court with retractable hoops and two large fans.
 It also has a storage room for the much larger instruments that the school band utilize in practice and performances.

 Sport

 Sport is one of the four major pillars of the values placed on students at MGH.
 As such, the school has had a long history in both competing and winning in competitions internally, locally, statewide, and sometimes nationally.

 Sporting Houses

 Students at Mount Gravatt are placed into four distinct houses at enrollment.
 Students remain within these houses for however long their enrollment lasts at the school; teachers however, will rotate from year to year to support different houses.
 The houses are named in honor of the traditional owners of the land on which the school is built on, paying homage and respect to its language and history.

-The four house names are as follows:
+The five house names are as follows: